 Let us take you on a tour of some of the most spectacular regions and jaw-dropping summits in Britain.

-It’s a harmonious landscape where monumental mountains are mirrored in tranquil lakes.
-And where bustling, charming towns are nestled in spectacular valleys.
+It’s a harmonious landscape where monumental mountains are mirrored in tranquil lakes, and where bustling, charming towns are nestled in spectacular valleys.
 But you’ll not be the first person to admire this area; it’s been praised by poets, immortalised in paintings, and photographed by hundreds of people.
 If you want to discover the beauty of England’s tallest mountain and its surroundings for yourself, you can book our Lake District tour that departs from Edinburgh.

 Name: Scafell Pike, nickname ’The Roof of England’